-While “auth” can mean Authentication or Authorisation, for the OAuth protocol, we mean specifically authorisation.
-This protocol is used to pass authorisation from one user to another, all while protecting someone's username and password.
+While “auth” can mean Authentication or Authorization, for the OAuth protocol, we mean specifically authorization.
+This protocol is used to pass authorization from one service to another, all while protecting someone's username and password.

 Think of OAuth as a critical timesaver in an environment where the average employee switches job-critical applications a whopping 1,100 times per day.
 Sometimes, employees want a way to jump from one app to another without logging in again.
 OAuth makes that possible.

 Consider an employee with an active Google account.
 That person could use the same credentials to tap into data found on:

 The employee needs all of these web-based programs to do the job right.
 But that same person may shudder at creating (and remembering) five different sets of usernames and passwords.